toshoyeb/PracticeJava/README.md

 # Daily Java Code Showcase

 Welcome to the Daily Java Code Showcase repository!
-Here you will find a collection of Java programs that I create on a daily basis to demonstrate my coding skills.
+Here you will find a collection of Java Problems that I soled to improve my coding skills.
 The purpose of this repository is to showcase my consistent commitment to coding and provide a glimpse into my programming abilities.

 ## Repository Structure